FailAcademy/learning/wdp-vancouver/_projects/project-04.md

 ---
 layout: project
 title: Project 4 - Inhabitent Site
-due: Monday, May 30th (beginning of class)
+due: Monday, August 22nd (beginning of class)
 ---

 For Project 4, you will create a multi-page website with a blog for a camping supply company called Inhabitent using WordPress as a content management system.

 You can [download the project files here](https://s3-us-west-2.amazonaws.com/red-wdp/project-files/project-04.zip).

-## Design Specifications:
+## Design Specifications

 ### Structure: